 These Peep Easter bunny sugar cookies are decorated with royal icing so you will need a sugar cookie that does not rise or spread.
 You can check out my Sugar Cookie Recipe for Cut Outs or if you want to try a different flavor I also have a recipe for Cookies and Cream Sugar Cookie Cut Outs and Lemon Roll Out Cookies too.

 Along with your Peeps cut out cookies, you will need royal icing to decorate them.
 Here is my easy 3 Ingredient Royal Icing Recipe that will work perfectly for these cookies!

 Supplies for Decorating Peeps Sugar Cookies

 - Peep or Simple Bunny Shaped Cookie Cutter.
 You can find this shape of cookie-cutter through many Etsy shops.

 - Tipless Piping Bags are perfect for decorating these Peeps Sugar Cookies.
 My favorite brands are Grunderfully Delicious and Borderlands Bakery.

 - Gel Food Coloring for the Royal Icing.
 I used Wilton Color Right Food Coloring Set in pink, blue, and yellow.
 These are very concentrated colors, which allowed me to achieve very bright and vibrant shades.
 You will also need a small amount of brown or black royal icing for the eyes.

 - Sanding Sugar is perfect for getting the sugary coating on the Peeps cookie.
-I used Sunny Side up White Sanding Sugar from Hobby Lobby.
-If you don’t have access to this type of sugar, you can use granulated sugar.
-However, granulated is a bit finer than sanding, so the sugar may not look quite as distinct – but it will work!
-I would not use coarse sugar these cookies.
+I used Sunny Side Up White Sanding Sugar from Hobby Lobby.
+If you don't have access to this type of sugar, you can use granulated sugar.
+However, granulated is a bit finer than sanding, so the sugar may not look quite as distinct - but it will work!
+I would not use coarse sugar for these cookies.